 A meeting every 6 months is not enough.
 What is the point of having an experienced academic as a supervisor if you never get to benefit from that experience?
 I would say speaking to your supervisor once a month would be an absolute minimum.

 It’s also worth finding out how many other students they have, and what kind of interaction there is between students (are there research group meetings, for example).
-A good supervisor would encourage interaction between their students.
+A good supervisor would encourage interaction among their students.

 Is there funding available for conferences, publications and other research expenses?